 The functional currencies of the Company's foreign operations are deemed to be the local country's currency.
 Assets and liabilities of the Company's international subsidiaries are translated at their respective period-end exchange rates, and revenues and expenses are translated at average currency exchange rates for the period.
-The resulting balance sheet translation adjustments are included in Other Comprehensive Loss and are reflected as a separate component of Stockholders' Equity.
+The resulting balance sheet translation adjustments are included in Other Comprehensive Income (Loss) and are reflected as a separate component of Stockholders' Equity.

 Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-The Company recognized net foreign currency transaction losses of \$647 in fiscal 2010, net foreign currency transaction gains of \$907 in fiscal 2009, and net foreign currency transaction losses of \$735 in fiscal 2008.
+The Company recognized net foreign currency transaction losses of \$623 in the year ending March 31, 2011, net foreign currency transaction losses of \$647 in the year ending March 31, 2010, and net foreign currency transaction gains of \$907 in the year ending March 31, 2009.
 The net foreign currency transaction gains and losses recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.

 To date, the Company has selectively hedged its exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging the Company's balance sheet exposure is approximately one month.
-As of March 31, 2010 and March 31, 2009, the Company did not have any forward contracts outstanding.
-The Company recorded net realized losses of \$34 and \$456 in general and administrative expenses related to the settlement of a forward exchange contracts in fiscal 2010 and 2009, respectively.
-In the future, the Company may enter into additional foreign currency based hedging contracts to reduce its exposure to significant fluctuations in currency exchange rates on the balance sheet.
+As of March 31, 2011 and March 31, 2010, the Company did not have any forward contracts outstanding.
+The Company recorded net realized gains of \$48 and net realized losses of \$34 in general and administrative expenses related to the settlement of a forward exchange contracts in the years ending March 31, 2011 and 2010, respectively.
+In the future, the Company may enter into additional foreign currency-based hedging contracts to reduce its exposure to significant fluctuations in currency exchange rates on the balance sheet.